 Dave is a married man with two kids and a loving wife , and Mitch is a single man who is at the prime of his sexual life.
 One fateful night while Mitch and Dave are peeing in a fountain when lightning strikes and they switch bodies.

-Jamie (Mila Kunis) is a New York head-hunter trying to sign Los Angeles-based Dylan (Justin Timberlake) for her client.
+Jamie Rellis (Mila Kunis) is a New York City head-hunter trying to sign Los Angeles-based art director Dylan Harper (Justin Timberlake) for her client.
 When he takes the job and makes the move, they quickly become friends.
 Their friendship turns into a friendship with benefits, but with Jamie's emotionally damaged past and Dylan's history of being emotionally unavailable, they have to try to not fall for each other the way Hollywood romantic comedies dictate.
 Written by

 Was this review helpful to you?